7 Ways to Dropbox Fix Permissions in Windows 10/Mac

 2. Select My Storage on the left, then click Add Cloud button, and choose Dropbox and click Add.
 Then follow the on-screen guide to grant authority for CBackup.

-3. Edit the Display Name and Storage Path, tick the option "Note: Please do not change the path directly in the third-party cloud disk, or modify or delete the backup file.", and hit OK.
+3. Edit the Display Name and Storage Path, tick the option "Note: Please do not change the path directly in the third-party cloud, nor modify or delete the backup file.", and hit OK.

 1. (The following operations are only supported on the client.)
 Then go to the CBackup desktop app, it will log in to your CBackup account automatically.